Optimized Many-Hypercube Codes toward Lower Logical Error Rates and Earlier Realization: Performance comparison of MHC codes

 \section{Performance comparison of MHC codes}

-Here we numerically evaluate and compare the performance of MHC codes for bit-flip errors.
+Here we numerically evaluate the performance of MHC codes for bit-flip errors without other errors, namely, code capacity.
 Note that because of the code symmetry with respect to $Z$ and $X$, the performance for bit-flip errors with error probability of $p_{\mathrm{flip}}$ is the same as that for depolarizing errors with error probability of $p_D=1.5p_{\mathrm{flip}}$.
 This is because in the depolarizing error model, one of the three Pauli errors, $X$, $Z$, and ${Y=iXZ}$, occurs with the same probability $p_D/3$ and therefore a bit-flip ($X$) error occurs with probability of $2p_D/3$.

 In this numerical simulation, we first prepare an error-free all-zero state encoded with a MHC code.
 The all-zero state encoded with $D_4$ is a four-qubit Greenberger-Home-Zeilinger (GHZ) state,

 and that with $D_6$ is a six-qubit GHZ state,